Assisted Living that Fits Your Retirement Lifestyle

 What is assisted living?

-How does an assisted living neighborhood differ from a nursing home?
+How does an assisted living community differ from a nursing home?

 Nursing homes provide a higher level of medical care, usually for residents who have numerous serious health care requirements.
-Assisted living is intended for people who are generally able to care for themselves except for a few activities of daily living.
-Assisted living services are also helpful for people who are sometimes confused or experiencing occasional memory lapses.
+Assisted living communities are intended for people who are generally able to care for themselves except for a few activities of daily living.
+These services are also helpful for people who are sometimes confused or experiencing occasional memory lapses.

 What is assisted living like at Casa de las Campanas?

 Our goal is to support a resident’s independence as much as possible.
 Residents have access to the wider community, along with enriching activities and familiar neighbors.
-Specially trained team members provide assisted living services in the comfort and privacy of the resident’s apartment.
+Specially trained team members provide senior care services in the comfort and privacy of the resident’s apartment.

 How can I know assisted living is the right choice?